Bainsbe/unifyiq/unifyiq/README.md

     - Please follow the instructions [here](https://docs.docker.com/engine/install/)
     - Launch the Docker Desktop application for command line tools to work
 - Slackbot
-    - **Use Alternative Testing Setup to skip this step if you are not Workspace Admin and want to test the code**
     - Please follow the instructions [here](/unifyiq/retrieval/slackbot/README.md) doc to setup slackbot
 - Milvus
     - Please follow the instructions [here](https://milvus.io/docs/install_standalone-docker.md) to setup Milvus